 - We will increase job placement rates by On Ramp participants by 5% and provide job placement services via TAA-funded adult career coaches and job placement coordinators.

-LFCC representative will participate in the development of digital textbook study for high volume courses
+LFCC representative will continue to participate in the development of digital textbook study for high volume courses.

-Double the annual number of employers provided training and services to 10,000, with a particular focus on high-demand occupational fields.
+Increase the number of employers provided training and services to 13,000, with a particular focus on high-demand occupational fields.
 LFCC will develop new programs and partnerships for career readiness and career and technical education programs

 LFCC will Serve Employers through College Courses and Programs